ryanv048/ics314/README.md

 # ics314

-This is my sample project
+This is my sample project.
+I am really excited about this project